idaholab/moose/modules/doc/content/application_usage/restart_recover.md

 []
 ```

 MOOSE also automatically creates a checkpoint object in the background that can manually write out a checkpoint file at any time in case of emergency, i.e. a long test that must be aborted due to external circumstances.
 To do this, find the process ID by running `ps` in another terminal window, and searching for your currently running MOOSE instance.
-Once you have located this PID, type `kill -s USR1 <yourPIDhere>` into the same window that you ran `ps`.
+Once you have located this PID, enter `kill -s USR1 <yourPIDhere>`.
 On the next time step, MOOSE will output its current progress into a checkpoint file that can be used later to restart the test from the same position.

 Note that while this command is called `kill`, it does not actually terminate the MOOSE process if used with this syntax, it will merely trigger the MOOSE instance to write out to a checkpoint.